 O. Reg.
 82/98 requires that when determining historical service levels, both quantity and quality of service be taken into consideration.
 In most cases, the service levels are initially established in quantitative terms.
 For example, service levels for buildings are presented in terms of square feet per capita.
 The qualitative aspect is introduced by the consideration of the monetary value of the facility or service.
 In the case of buildings, for example, the cost would be shown in terms of dollars per square foot to replace or construct a facility of the same quality.
-This approach helps to ensure that the development-related capital facilities that are to be charged to new development reflect not only the quantity (number and size) but also the quality (value or replacement cost) of service provided historically by the Town.
+This approach helps to ensure that the development-related capital facilities that are to be charged to new development cost) of service provided historically by the Town.
 Both the quantitative and qualitative aspects of service levels used in the present analysis are based on information provided by municipal staff, based on historical records and experience with costs to acquire or construct similar facilities, equipment and infrastructure today.